octopus-db/documentation/docs/source/output_tables.rst

 .. tip::

-  For detailed field / variable descriptions follow the links given under "Origin (Alias)".
+  For detailed field / variable descriptions follow the links given under ''Origin (Alias)''.

 .. rubric:: Footnotes

-.. [#] The deployed version of GeoServer does not accept dynamically generated PostgreSQL virtual tables (knows as “views”); therefore, the generation of static flat data tables was required to serve the purpose of a view.
+.. [#] The deployed version of GeoServer does not accept dynamically generated PostgreSQL virtual tables (knows as ''views''); therefore, the generation of static flat data tables was required to serve the purpose of a view.
 Newer versions of GeoServer, however, accept materialised views, and an upgrade would present a possible improvement in the database by eliminating the need to store duplicate data.

-..
-    to do: review ref links and revise references!!!
 .. [#] 10Be and 26Al concentrations (atoms g-1) were renormalised to the Nishiizumi 2007 10Be AMS standard (`Nishiizumi et al., 2007 <https://doi.org/10.1016/j.nimb.2007.01.297>`_) and to the Nishiizumi 2004 26Al AMS standard (`Nishiizumi, 2004 <https://doi.org/10.1016/j.nimb.2004.04.075>`_) respectively.
 Basin-wide denudation rates were recalculated with the open-source program CAIRN (`Mudd et al., 2016 <https://doi.org/10.5194/esurf-4-655-2016>`_) with the following parameter settings: (i) nuclide production from neutrons and muons was calculated with the approximation of Braucher et al. (`2011 <https://doi.org/10.1016/j.epsl.2011.06.036>`_) using a sea-level and high-latitude total production rate of 4.3 atoms g-1 yr-1 for 10Be and of 31.1 atoms g-1 yr-1 for 26Al; (ii) latitude and altitude scaling factors were calculated using the time-independent Lal--Stone scaling scheme (`Stone, 2000 <https://doi.org/10.1029/2000JB900181>`_) with atmospheric pressure calculated via interpolation from the National Centers for Environmental Prediction NCEP2 reanalysis data (`Compo et al., 2011 <https://doi.org/10.1002/qj.776>`_); and (iii) topographic shielding was calculated from the same digital elevation model (DEM) using the method of Codilean (`2006 <https://doi.org/10.1002/esp.1336>`_).